 Numerous small storage bins fill the Forester’s doors and center consoles, although they don’t top the hold-anything flexibility of the Honda CR-V.

 The standard cloth upholstery has a tough, durable feel.
 Forester Limited and Touring trims have leather upholstery that’s more easy-clean than luxo-soft.
 The Forester’s door panels and dashboard have a pleasing mix of soft-touch materials, low-sheen surfaces, and contrasting stitching.
 In its cargo area, the Forester comes with a rubber mat and grained plastic surfaces the automaker says were designed for easy cleaning.

 The 2019 Subaru Forester hasn’t been crash tested yet, but it’s especially well-equipped to avoid an impact.

-Federal and independent crash-testers haven’t had a chance to run the new 2019 Subaru Forester into walls yet, so we’ll have to hold our rating until we know more.
+Federal crash-testers haven’t had a chance to run the new 2019 Subaru Forester into walls yet, but even absent those scores, the 2019 Forester merits a near-perfect score here.
 (Read more about how we rate cars.)

 The 2019 Forester has a strong active safety feature set to start with, however.
 Every trim level comes standard with adaptive cruise control, active lane control, and automatic emergency braking.
 Blind-spot monitors and reverse automatic braking are optional on the Forester Premium and Sport and they’re standard on the Limited and Touring trims.